Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Give examples to illustrate the facets:

-- Interpersonal Trust (A1) People with high scores think that others are honest and kind-hearted; people with low scores are often cynical and suspicious, thinking that others are dishonest and dangerous.
+• People with high interpersonal trust (A1) scores think that others are honest and kind-hearted; people with low scores are often cynical and suspicious, thinking that others are dishonest and dangerous.

 5. Conscientiousness (Conscientiousness, C)